- The tree nut industry worldwide is growing on the back of improved lifestyles and a desire to eat more healthily.

 - University of Pretoria Forestry and Agricultural Biotechnology Institute (FABI) www.fabinet.up.ac.za

 The National Development Plan singled out the nut sector as one of the smaller, labour- intensive industries with huge expansion and labour creation potential.
-The BFAP Baseline 2019 noted that pecans and macadamias were among those industries that have already expanded beyond the targets of the NDP (BFAP, 2019)!
+The BFAP Baseline 2019 noted that pecans and macadamias were among those industries that had already expanded beyond the targets of the NDP (BFAP, 2019)!

 - Department of Agriculture, Land Reform & Rural Development (DALRRD) (i) Directorate Marketing (ii) Directorate International Trade www.dalrrd.gov.za